Three Simple Things You Need to Get a Workout on the Road

 3. YOUR BODY

 Exercise isn’t just about cardio.
 By doing body weight movements you can increase muscle mass, strengthen your bones and burn calories.
 And you don’t even need weights, just your body!
 Exercises like step-ups, push-ups, lunges, squats, jumping jacks and planks are all easy movements you can do anytime, anywhere.
-The Healthy Trucker has a helpful video that explains all the movements.

 The best part is; these movements can be done in short, 10-15 minute bursts.
 Try doing a round of 20 step-ups, 20 push-ups, 20 crunches and 20 jumping jacks in 10 minutes.
 You’ll find that changing up the movements helps you avoid getting bored and kicks your heart rate up.
 You may even find it fun!